 In patients with established RA who have moderate or high disease activity and are naïve to conventional DMARDs, conventional DMARD monotherapy is recommended over tofacitinib or conventional DMARD combination therapy.
 If disease activity remains moderate or high despite conventional DMARD monotherapy, the use of combination therapy or the addition of a TNF inhibitor or non-TNF inhibitor, or tofacitinib is recommended in no particular order of preference, rather than continuing conventional DMARD monotherapy.
 For patients on a TNF inhibitor with persistently moderate or high disease activity, the use of a non-TNF inhibitor is recommended over the use of another TNF inhibitor with or without methotrexate, and tofacitinib with or without methotrexate.
 For patients on a non-TNF inhibitor with moderate or high disease activity, the use of another non-TNF inhibitor with or without methotrexate is recommended over the use of tofacitinib with or without methotrexate.
-If patients on multiple sequential TNF inhibitor therapies continue to experience moderate or high disease activity, the use of a non-TNF inhibitor with or without methotrexate is preferred over tofacitinib or another TNF inhibitor with or without methotrexate.
-If disease activity still remains moderate or high, the use of tofacitinib with or without methotrexate is recommended over another TNF inhibitor with or without methotrexate is recommended over another TNF inhibitor with or without methotrexate.
+If patients on multiple sequential TNF inhibitor therapies continue to experience moderate or high disease activity, the use of a non-TNF inhibitor with or without methotrexate is preferred over tofacitinib or another TNF inhibitor with or without methotrexate is recommended over another TNF inhibitor with or without methotrexate is recommended over another TNF inhibitor with or without methotrexate is recommended over another TNF inhibitor with or without methotrexate is recommended over another TNF inhibitor with or without methotrexate.